-1 Select the 5.3/6.0 project root you want to copy.

-2 Select Edit | Copy.
+- 1 Select the 5.3/6.0 project root you want to copy. - 2 Select Edit | Copy.
 The Copy Project Database dialog box appears.

-- 3 Specify a name for the new project database in the Name field.
+- Specify a name for the new project database in the Name field.
 The name cannot begin or end with a tab or blank space; all characters are valid. - 4 Specify the location of the project database in the Location field.
 This location must be accessible to all users who will be accessing this project database. - You cannot create a project database beneath another project database; therefore, we recommend that you do not create a project database at the root level of a drive.
 Also, you cannot create a project database in the same location as an existing 5.3/6.0 project root. - 5 If you want the archive location to be a location other than the default, which is a directory named archives beneath the project database location, specify the location in the Archive Location field.
 This location must be accessible to all users who will be accessing the archives. - 6 Specify the location in the Workfile Location field.
-This field is required; you will not be able to go to the next dialog box until you have entered a workfile location.

-Workfile locations can contain ${\tt SHOME}$ at the root of their paths (for example, on UNIX, ${\tt SHOME/work}$ could expand to

-/usrs/cherylc/work).
-Version Manager substitutes the value of the HOME environment variable to compute the workfile location.
+This field is required; you will not be able to go to the next dialog box until you have entered a workfile location. - Workfile locations can contain \$HOME at the root of their paths.
+On UNIX, \$HOME resolves to the home directory of the user (for example, \$HOME/work/projecta could expand to /usr/cherylc/work/projecta).
+On Windows, Version Manager substitutes the value of the HOME environment variable to compute the workfile location.
+If a user's HOME environment variable is not defined, Version Manager 8.4.2, and newer, will use the standard Windows variable USERPROFILE instead.
+Older releases substitute an empty string.